OpenINF/openinf.github.io/collections/_drafts/agent-forwarding.md

 enable-ssh-support
 ```

-The OpenSSH Agent protocol is always enabled, but gpg\-agent will only set
+The OpenSSH Agent protocol is always enabled, but `gpg-agent` will only set
-the SSH_AUTH_SOCK environment variable with this option specified.
+the `SSH_AUTH_SOCK` environment variable with this option specified.

 In this mode of operation, the agent implements both the \`gpg\-agent\` protocol
 and the agent protocol used by OpenSSH (through a separate socket).